Rights & Responsibilities

 - Deny a request for accommodations, academic adjustments and/or auxiliary aides and services if, based on the assessment of AAS, an individual fails to provide the required documentation, the documentation does not demonstrate the need for the requested accommodation, documentation is outdated in relation to the current educational situation, and/or the requested accommodation imposes a fundamental alteration to a program, service or activity.

-Western Connecticut State University has the responsibility to:
+WCSU has the responsibility to:

 - Provide reasonable and appropriate accommodations, academic adjustments, and/or auxiliary aids and services for students with disabilities upon a timely request by a student.

-- Provide courses, programs, services, jobs, activities and facilities that are available and usable in the most integrated and appropriate settings when viewed in entirety.
+- Provide courses, programs, services, jobs, activities and facilities that are available and usable in the most integrated and appropriate settings when viewed in their entirety.

 - Maintain appropriate confidentiality of records and communications, except where disclosure is authorized by the student or required by law.